sdbds/AniDoc-for-windows/README.md

 Currently our model expects 14 frames video as input, so if you want to colorize your own lineart sequence, you should preprocess it into 14 frames.
 You can use `process_video_to_14frame.py` to preprocess your own video, it will select 14 frames uniformly.

 ## Hugging face demo
-[fffiloni](https://huggingface.co/fffiloni) build a quick gradio demo for AniDoc, at [here](https://huggingface.co/spaces/fffiloni/AniDoc), Thanks for his contribution!
+[fffiloni](https://huggingface.co/fffiloni) builds a quick gradio demo for AniDoc, at [here](https://huggingface.co/spaces/fffiloni/AniDoc), Thanks for his contribution!

 Because our model expects 14 frames video as input, when you load a control video more than 14 frames, it will raise error.
 For now you can use `process_video_to_14frame.py` to preprocess your own video, it will select 14 frames uniformly.
 We will update the gradio demo to automate this soon.